 - i.
-Our most pressing need is to raise associate professor salaries, moving closer to the median of our peer group.9 The College began to address this gap in its FY13 budget by increasing the salary "bump" to newly-tenured associate professors to \$7,000 (and doing so retroactively). - ii.
-Our second priority is raising full professor salaries to a more competitive position10.
+Our most pressing need is to raise associate professor salaries, moving closer to the median of our peer group.10 The College began to address this gap in its FY13 budget by increasing the salary "bump" to newly-tenured associate professors to \$7,000 (and doing so retroactively). - ii.
+Our second priority is raising full professor salaries to a more competitive position11.
 We should also aim to hold our currently-strong position for staff recruitment and retention. - iii.
 We must also manage the cost of employee benefits, keeping the percentage of the budget devoted to payroll and benefits from exceeding the current 33% level.
-According to an employee survey conducted as part of the strategic planning process, health and retirement plan costs and coverage take precedence over all other benefits.
+According to an employee survey conducted as part of the strategic planning process, health and retirement plan costs and coverage take precedence over all other benefits. - iv.
+The College will support the professional development of all its faculty and staff.
+Funding for faculty development grants must be increased so that professors at all ranks have opportunities to grow.
+These opportunities will be especially important since we are not planning for faculty expansion to meet new curricular demands and frame new initiatives.